mlatcl/mlatcl.github.io/_research/ai-policy-and-data-governance.md

   benefit?

-  Policy plays a crucial role in influencing where, how and for whose benefit machine learning systems are developed and deployed.
-Safe and reliable deployment of machine learning systems requires policy frameworks that embed trustworthy data governance; that promote the use of machine learning in areas where it has potential to improve public services and wellbeing; and that account for the wider implications of technological change on individuals and communities.

   ML@CL’s policy projects identify policy interventions that can support the development of trustworthy AI technologies and that help share the benefits of AI across society.
+Working with partners in civil society, national government, and international organisations, our work considers:

+  * how technological advances in AI can contribute to policy objectives;

+  * the role of data governance and stewardship as a foundation for AI that benefits citizens and society;

+  * what national strategies or policy frameworks are needed to support the development of trustworthy AI technologies and their deployment for societal benefit;

+  * how to deploy data science and AI in the service of national and international policy goals.
 projects:
   - data-trusts-initiative
   - data-sharing-in-africa-lessons-from-covid-19